codihuston/ustrending/docs/development.md

    Copy-Item k8s/examples/*.yml k8s/dev/
    ```

-   1. _Change the resource allocation in the deployment files to your liking.
+   1. _Change the cpu/ram resource allocation in the deployment files to your
-      The out-of-box configuration might be very slow._
+      liking.
+The out-of-box configuration might be very slow, especially for
+      the client-deployment_

    > Note: the provided configuration should work for Windows out-of-box.
    > No environment variables need to be changed.